The Clinical Document Architecture (CDA) Release 2 is derived from the Healthcare

 People who are guaranteeing to a healthcare organization that the documents they

-deliver contain the right information for a specific purpose, and expressed using the
+deliver contain the right information for a specific purpose, and expressed using

-right syntax, need to know that the validation we provide for testing will pass all good
+right syntax, need to know that the validation we provide for testing will pass all

 files and fail all bad files.
-This means we have to test our validation mechanism, and
+This means we have to test our validation mechanism,

 that mechanism has to be in addition to the basic CDA.xsd (1.0) validation.